-The first 2010 target resulted in a 43% reduction in road deaths for EU27 countries.
+Since 2001, road deaths have been reduced by 43% in the EU27.
 In the EU15, the countries which originally set the target, road deaths have been reduced by 48% (ETSC, 2011).
-The adoption of the EU-wide 2010 quantitative target proved to be a turning point in motivating countries especially those facing the greatest challenges to manage their road safety outcomes (ETSC, 2011; COWI, 2010).
+The adoption of the EU wide 2001 quantitative target proved to be a turning point in motivating countries especially those facing the greatest challenges to manage their road safety outcomes (ETSC, 2011; COWI, 2010).

 Monitoring of EU country progress against the EU target carried out by the ETSC PIN Project showed that Latvia, Estonia, Lithuania, Spain, Luxembourg, Sweden, France and Slovenia all reached the EU 2010 target.
-Portugal almost reached it with a reduction of 49,4%.
+Portugal very nearly reached it with a reduction of 49.4%.
 Ireland, Germany, the UK, Italy, Slovakia and Belgium achieved reductions above the EU average, while the other countries progressed to a lesser extent (ETSC, 2011).
+Fatality trends for different combinations of EU countries since 1970 are shown in Figure 3 (ETSC, 2011).